xyzzy0-dev/HotKeyz4AHK/README.md

 - AutoHotkey v2.0
 - JSON.ahk library (must be in your Lib folder)
+- Do not run files without unzipping/extracting into a new folder.

 ## Installation

 1. Ensure AutoHotkey v2.0 is installed on your system
+2. Unzip the downloaded .zip into a new folder
-2. Place the `JSON.ahk` library in your AutoHotkey Lib folder
+3. Make sure the `JSON.ahk` library is in the Lib
-3. Save the script as `HotKeyz4AHK.ahk`
 4. Run the script

 On first run, if no `config.json` exists, you'll be prompted to create one automatically.